 Senegal orders all schools closed in response to coronavirus

-Senegal's President Macky Sall on Saturday ordered all schools and universities closed for the next three weeks and religious festivals cancelled in response to a coronavirus outbreak that has infected 21 people in the past two weeks.
+Senegal's President Macky Sall on Saturday ordered all schools and universities closed for the next three weeks and religious festivals canceled in response to a coronavirus outbreak that has infected 24 people in the past two weeks.

 Senegal is the first sub-Saharan African country to close its schools, according to a list compiled by U.N. cultural agency UNESCO.
-As of Friday, 39 countries had closed schools nationwide, affecting over 420 million children and youth, UNESCO said.
-The Senegalese government reported 11 new cases on Friday, all contacts of a man who returned from Italy last week to attend a religious festival in the city of Touba.
+As of Friday, 39 countries had closed schools nationwide, affecting over 420 million children and youths, UNESCO said.
+Since Thursday, 17 contacts of a man who returned from Italy to the city of Touba, which was scheduled to host a religious festival later this month, have tested positive.
+The man's two-year-old baby was one of three new confirmed cases on Saturday, the health ministry said.

 "With the appearance of a hotbed of community transmission in Touba, I instructed the government (to adopt) a contingency plan to prevent the propagation of the epidemic," Sall said after a meeting with his advisers.
 He added that the army would help build mobile hospitals.